An Online-Learning Approach to Inverse Optimization: Applications

-In the following, we study learning the utilities for the linear knapsack problem using three different algorithms: Algorithm~\ref{Alg:MWU} based on MWU, Algorithm~\ref{Alg:OGD} based on OGD with $ F = \Delta_n $ and the constant learning rate $ \eta_t = D/(G\sqrt{T}) $, as well as Algorithm~\ref{Alg:LP} based on sequential LP solving, where the latter is of course only applicable in the linear case.
+In the following, we study learning the utilities for the linear knapsack problem using three different algorithms: Algorithm~\ref{Alg:MWU} based on MWU, Algorithm~\ref{Alg:OGD} based on OGD with $ F = \Delta_n $ and the constant learning rate $ \eta_t = D/(G\sqrt{T}) $ as well as Algorithm~\ref{Alg:FTL} based on heuristic sequential LP solving.

-In Table~\ref{Tab:LinearKnapsack}, we show statistics on the computational results for the linear knapsack problem.
-It shows the arithmetic means and standard deviations of the average errors after 5, 50 and 500~iterations for each of the algorithms, with the arithmetic mean taken over all 50~instances.
-Recall that in Section~\ref{Sec:Objective}, we defined the following error types: the objective error for each round $ t \in [T] $ is defined by $ \sp{c_t}{(\sol{x_t} - x_t)} $ and describes the deviation between the solution~$ \sol{x}_t $ found by the oracle in that round and the solution~$ x_t $ observed from the expert as evaluated with our guess for the objective function~$ c_t $.
-Accordingly, the solution error in each round~$t$ is defined as $ \sp{\ctrue}{(\sol{x}_t - x_t)} $ and evaluates the deviation between the two solutions measured in the true objective function.
-Together they yield the total error, given by $ \sp{(c_t - \ctrue)}{(\sol{x}_t - x_t)} $, which is the total deviation between choosing~$ c_t $ and $ \ctrue $ in Problem~\eqref{Eq:OPT} in round~$t$.
-We can see that the average errors converge to~$0$ rather quickly, such that it is possible to take practically optimal decision after 500~rounds in all cases -- with MWU and OGD performing very similary to each other, which is explainable by the fact that the algorithms are basically the same, except for the difference in the projection step.
-Both performing notably better in early iterations than LP, which is, however, able to catch up, as after a couple of rounds the solution error is basically always zero.
+The solution error for the linear knapsack is shown in our plots over all rounds in Figure~\ref{Fig:LinearKnapsack}.
+They depict the arithmetic mean of the solution error over the 50~instances, together with the first and second standard deviation.
+We can see that the average errors converge to~$0$ rather quickly, such that it is possible to take practically optimal decision after 500~rounds in all cases -- with MWU and OGD performing very similarly to each other, which is explainable by the fact that the algorithms are basically the same, except for the difference in the projection step.
+For LP, the initially high errors lead to a lower rate of convergence in the later rounds.

-Each of these error types is also shown in our plots over all rounds in Figure~\ref{Fig:LinearKnapsack}.

-For each algorithm, they depict the arithmetic mean of the average objective, solution and total error over the 50~instances, together with the first and second standard deviation.
-As can be seen in general, after few iterations most error values reside close to zero, and the standard deviations lower quickly with the number of rounds played.
-The pictures for MWU and OGD are almost indistinguishable, while the mean average errors for LP are on a somewhat larger scale due to the tendentially higher errors in the very first rounds.